-The EHT Spatial Reuse n subfield, 1  n  2 , carries the values to be included in the corresponding Spatial Reuse n subfield in the U-SIG field of the EHT TB PPDU, which (#17442) are defined in Table 36-31 (U-SIG field of an EHT TB PPDU).
+The EHT Spatial Reuse n subfield, 1  n  2 , carries the values to be included in the corresponding Spatial Reuse n subfield in the U-SIG field of the EHT TB PPDU.
+The values for the EHT Spatial Reuse n subfields (#17442) are defined in Table 36-31 (U-SIG field of an EHT TB PPDU).

 The U-SIG Disregard And Validate subfield carries the values to be included in the Disregard and Validate subfields of the U-SIG field of the solicited EHT TB PPDUs.
 The U-SIG Disregard And Validate subfield is further divided into three subfields as shown in Figure 9-88d (U-SIG Disregard And Validate subfield for- mat).
 The mapping from the subfields in the U-SIG Disregard And Validate subfield to subfields in the U- SIG field for an EHT TB PPDU is defined in Table 9-50b (Mapping from Special User Info field to U-SIG- 1 and U-SIG-2 fields in the EHT TB PPDU).
 The Validate In U-SIG-2 subfield is set to 1.
-The values of the Disregard In U-SIG-1 and Disregard In U-SIG-2 subfields are defined in 35.5.2.2.4 (Allowed settings of the Trigger frame fields and TRS Control subfield), (#16129)
+The values of the Disregard In U-SIG-1 and Disregard In U-SIG-2 subfields are defined in 35.5.2.2.4 (Allowed settings of the Trigger frame fields and TRS Control subfield). (#16129)

 B25 B30 B31 B32 B36